pytest-dev/pytest/doc/en/fixture.rst

 ----------------------------------

-Usually projects that provide pytest support will use :ref:`entry points <setuptools entry points>`, so just by installing those projects into an environment will make those fixtures available for use.
+Usually projects that provide pytest support will use :ref:`entry points <setuptools entry points>`, so just installing those projects into an environment will make those fixtures available for use.

 In case you want to use fixtures from a project that does not use entry points, you can define :globalvar:`pytest_plugins` in your top ``conftest.py`` file to register that module